-These stages are part of a larger SaaS customer acquisition funnel.
+These stages are part of a larger SaaS customer acquisition/marketing funnel.
 At the top, you have potential customers who know about your brand through your marketing channels, such as your website, the media, industry events, etc.

 At the bottom are prospects that end up converting into customers.

 Of course, the funnel becomes narrower as a customer moves from one stage to the other.
 Your primary aim is to make sure that the funnel remains as wide as possible throughout the entire cycle.